delphix/lab-guides/oracle-admin/instr_auto2.md

 1. Navigate to Manage -> Environments Page
 2. Select the Source Environment and click on the Databases Tab.
 3. Scroll down to find the home /u01/app/oracle/product/12.2.0/dbhome\_1
-4. Clickon Discover CDB to discover the PDB&#39;s in the CDB
+4. Click on Discover CDB to discover the PDB&#39;s in the CDB

 ![](images/new/image47.png)